Niagara City Cruises

 More about Niagara City Cruises

-There is ample parking nearby next to the WEGO Transit stop.
 Gain access to boarding at the Niagara City Cruises Ticket Plaza (5920 Niagara Parkway) or via the Funicular booth (intersection of Niagara Parkway and Clifton Hill).
-Niagara City Cruises' tours are a must-do when visiting the Niagara region.
+Ample parking is available next to the WEGO Transit stop.